Services

 Gloucestershire Royal and Cheltenham General Hospitals: Hospital maps and locations

-What time will the service run?
+What time does the service run?

-How will the public access the service?
+How can the public access the service?

-Access will be via NHS111 – both over the telephone and online.
+Access is via NHS111 – both over the telephone and online.
 Once patients have undergone a telephone or online assessment they will be supported in the most appropriate way, which may include advice over the telephone (including self-care or an electronic prescription), a face to face appointment at an NHS hospital, a home visit or referral to another service.

-Will the service deal with mental health related calls?
+Does the service deal with mental health related calls?

 Yes, we know that mental health and physical health are closely linked.
 When people ring NHS111 they now have the option of dialling ‘2’ for mental health support, and calls will then be directed through to GHC’s urgent mental health services.
 However, there will be the ability to refer callers across services and this is one benefit of having the service based within GHC, which provides secondary mental health services and crisis support.